 Customizing your design

 One of the differentiating features on Tumblr (unlike other social networks) is that you get to personalize your page by choosing either a custom theme or a premium one.
-The later is a paid option but gives you more room for customization.
+The latter is a paid option but gives you more room for customization.
 There are lots of great and free themes to work with, so don’t get hung up on the premium option.

 Under your username, you will see ‘Untitled’, if you move your cursor there you will see the ‘Edit Appearance’ option.
 Here is where you will be taken next, and you can see what your current page looks like to other users.

-Here is what your page will look like when you change the header image, the avatar, title, and description:
+Here is what your page will look like when you change the header image, the avatar, and title:

 To change your theme, you will have to look through the different themes available.
 Changing this will change the appearance of your page (not in the feed) but with your domain name.
-The tumblr themes are made by tumblr or fellow tumblr enthusiasts.
+The Tumblr themes are made by Tumblr or fellow blogging enthusiasts.

 You also have the option of fine tuning the little details such as your username, language, timezone, visibility and other little tweaks.

 Click the Themes button at the bottom of the screen.
 You can choose from Categories either free or premium Tumblr layouts.

-Once you’ve chosen your theme, click Preview to see what it will look like and once you’re happy with the appearance, click Install.
+Once you’ve chosen your theme, click Preview to see what it will look like, and once you’re happy with the look of your blog, click Install.

-You can come back and reedit your theme as often as you’d like.
+You can come back and re-edit your theme as often as you’d like.
 You also have the option of editing each free and premium theme, but it requires some knowledge of HTML and CSS.
 It’s much easier to customize a theme on your own than it is to build one from scratch.
-If you like your working theme, run with it and if not you can see tumblr’s guide on editing themes.
+If you like your working theme, go with it, and if not you can see Tumblr’s guide on editing themes.

 Staying active on Tumblr